-- 3. Depending on your setup, you might need the following options as well: - --agentinstalldir=<path> indicates the agents' install location.
-The upgrade expects that all agents you want to upgrade have the same install location.
+Depending on your setup, you might need the following options as well:

+- --agentinstalldir=<path> indicates the agents' installation location.
+All agents that you want to upgrade must have the same installation location.
 If this is not true, you must run the script multiple times using the relevant --agentinstalldir path names.
-You must specify the --hosts option also to limit the upgrade to those machines that use the "non-standard" agent install directory. - --targetos=<os> limits which operating system to upgrade. <os> indicates which operating system to update.
-Available values are windows, linux, and solaris.
-This allows you to update any target operating system type from any operating system. - --hosts="host1 host2 ..." specifies a list of hosts to upgrade.
-You can also use a pattern such as host[1-3], host[2,5]. - ° If you have multiple installer versions, use: - --installerversion=<version> to select the version you want to use.
-You need this option only if there are multiple installer versions in the local/--installerdir location.
+You must also specify the --hosts option to limit the upgrade to machines that use the nonstandard agent installation directory. - --targetos=<os> limits which operating system to upgrade. indicates which operating system to update.
+Available values for <os> are windows, linux, and solaris.
+This lets you update any operating system type from any operating system. - --hosts="host1 host2 ..." specifies a list of hosts to upgrade.
+You can also use a pattern such as host[1-3], host[2,5]. - For multiple installer versions, use one of the following options: - --installerversion=<version> to select the version.
+You need this option only if there are multiple installer versions in the local/<installerdir> location. - --installer=<filename> to explicitly select an installer.
+Use an absolute file name for this option.